 For those who claim five to nine years of work experience, pay on average amounts to $55K per year.
 Broken down by tenure, the largest share of The Vanguard Group employees (39 percent) have one to four years of experience and earn about $47K annually on average.

 The highest paychecks go to Operations Project Managers, who earn an average $86K per year, closely trailed by Software Developers (around $60K), Financial Advisors (approximately $52K), and Investment Consultants ($50K).
 Among the lower-paid positions at The Vanguard Group are Client Relations Specialists — the median salary for this role approaches around $40K.

 Salaries approach $60K annually for Chartered Financial Analysts; non-accredited workers make much less.
 Bigger paychecks are awarded to Uniform Combined State Law Holders with credentials; these people earn $57K per year on average.
 The highest-paying degree here is a Bachelor of Science in Business Administration; The Vanguard Group awards about $64K to these degree-holders.

 In this role, the best-paying skill appears to be Data Analysis; individuals who claim it among their capabilities enjoy a higher median salary of $64K annually.
 One of the more prevalent skills at The Vanguard Group is Customer Relationship Management, with just under a fourth considering it a key competency.
 Other skills in demand are Microsoft Office, Microsoft Excel, and Client Interaction.

 Benefits and Perks

-A 401(k) program is available, and the vast majority of workers use it to save for retirement.
-Health insurance is part of the package for most survey participants, and for most employees, dental coverage is too.
-Perks also include tuition reimbursement, life insurance, a casual working environment, gym membership, and flexible hours.
+Almost all workers contribute to 401(k) savings accounts sponsored by the firm.
+Health insurance is part of the package for most workers, and for a large number of employees, dental coverage is too.
+The Vanguard Group also dishes out privileges such as tuition reimbursement, life insurance, a casual working environment, gym membership, and flexible hours.